Skip to main content

 • path: the path to the plugin

-And, if your plugin requires it, add its global-config too.
+And, if your plugin requires it, add its config too.

 name: plugin-demo